maz3max/PI-LIRC-HAT/README.md

 * 1x 330R 0603 SMD resistor
 * 2x 1k 0603 SMD resistor
 * 2x 3.9k 0603 SMD resistor
-* 1x Pin-Header 0.1" pitch 2x20 pins (at least 8mm height)
+* 1x Pin-Header 0.1" pitch 2x20 pins (at least 8mm high)

 After soldering it all together, you have to generate and write content on the ID eeprom.
 Its purpose is to load the driver when your Raspberry Pi boots.